humbug/php-scoper/docs/configuration.md

 ### Excluded files

-For the files listed in `files-whitelist`, their content will be left untouched during the scoping process.
+For the files listed in `exclude-files`, their content will be left untouched during the scoping process.